neil7057/all-about-autism/README.md

 -   jQuery functions in error.
     - Fixed - Changed order of loading of JS files.
 Updated to later version of jQuery to support slideup/down functionality.

--   unable to make buttons full width of column using btn-block.
+-   Unable to make buttons full width of column using btn-block.
-    - Fixed - Traced to errant 'col-header and paragrpah wrapper suggested by online tutorial but causing a problem so removed both.
+    - Fixed - Traced to errant 'col-header' and paragrpah wrapper suggested by online tutorial but causing a problem so removed both.

--   Bootstrap classes not applied to H2.
+-   Bootstrap classes not being applied to H2.
-    - Fixed - Being overriden by existing H2 classes so bespoke added with !important.
+    - Fixed - Being overriden by existing H2 classes so bespoke class added with !important.

 -   Quiz timer not resetting on new question.
     - Fixed  - Moved timer interval reset and amended to present 'next' button on timeout.